 Welcome to the sixth installment of our Journey to Biblical Counseling interviews with various pastors, teachers, trainers, authors, and leaders in the biblical counseling movement.
 What led them to biblical counseling?
 What were some of the influences the Lord used in their journey?
 How do they now define biblical counseling?
 These are just a few of the questions they answer.

 Our special guest today is Amy Baker.
 Amy is the ministry resource director at Faith Biblical Counseling Ministries where she has been on the counseling staff for over twenty-five years.
-Amy is also a member of the National Association of Nouthetic Counselors.
+Amy is also a member of the Association of Certified Biblical Counselors.
 She has been married to her best friend, Jeff, since 2002.

 Amy, what is your current involvement in biblical counseling?